 Alternatively, the conditions forced on them are so awful that their lives actually improve by embracing their stereotypes.

-The same goes, arguably more so, for the argonians, know mostly as thieves and bandits as well.
+The same goes, arguably moreso, for the Argonians, who are known mostly as thieves and bandits as well.

-Cicero being able to fight the rest of the Dark Brotherhood may come off as a basic Crouching Moron, Hidden Badass moment, but his journal reveals that he's an exceptionally skilled assassin to begin with, and lore states that being appointed Keeper is a process overseen by the Black Hand.
+Cicero being able to fight the rest of the Dark Brotherhood may come off as a basic Crouching Moron, Hidden Badass moment, but his journal reveals that he's an exceptionally skilled assassin, and lore states that being appointed Keeper is a process overseen by the Black Hand.
 The Keeper is also supposed to protect the Night Mother's body, so it stands to reason that the Black Hand would appoint one of their most skilled assassins for the job.

 That's how I understood it as well.
-Astrid basically tells you that they get their hits through word-of-mouth and second hand contact but keep people believing that it was their magical ceremony that summoned them.
-Then Cicero shows up with the real Night Mother, Astrid gets all bent out of shape, and things go all wonky from here.
+Astrid basically tells you that they get their hits through word-of-mouth and secondhand contact but keep people believing that it was their magical ceremony that summoned them.
+Then Cicero shows up with the real Night Mother, Astrid gets all bent out of shape, and things go totally wonky from here.

 When creating your character, scars mostly go on the left side of the face.
 Most people in Skyrim are right-handed, and so any blow struck by them would inflict wounds which then leave scars on the left side of their opponent.

 The reason the Khajiit traders aren't allowed in the city, but a Khajiit player is, is because the player isn't offering people skooma or moon sugar.
 (Or, if they are, no one's caught them yet.)